Guidance

 • benefitted biodiversity – noting the successes and challenges

-For Local authorities, you could also include any action taken within the area of outstanding natural beauty (AONB) in their biodiversity report.
-Where the boundaries of AONBs cross multiple local authorities, you should agree how to approach reporting together.
+For local authorities, you could also include any action taken within National Landscapes in your biodiversity report.
+Where the boundaries of National Landscapes cross multiple local authorities, you should agree how to approach reporting together.

-As a Local planning authority, you could include information on how complying with your biodiversity net gain obligations relate to other obligations.
+As a local planning authority, you could include information on how complying with your BNG obligations relates to other obligations.
 This could include the requirements of the environmental assessment regulations.

-Add data to your report.
+Add data to your report to show how your policies, objectives and actions have helped.
 For example, you could report hectares of raised bog restored or new woodland planted to enhance biodiversity.

-• the condition of sites of special scientific interest from the latest assessment
+• the condition of sites of special scientific interest (SSSIs) from the latest assessment

 • the result of monitoring you’ve carried out to fulfil the requirements of the environmental assessment regulations